JamesGGoudie/JWorks/README.md

 - Add a new question
 - View all saved questions
 - Create a new student account
+- Add a new problem set
+- View all problem sets
 - Logout

 A student logs in with their student number and password as created by an instructor.

-Currently, no student functionality is implemented.
+A student can view all available problem sets, and attempt them by selecting them and pressing "Attempt Problems"

 ## JWorks/test: